Real Estate Traps is a catch-phrase we have all heard in the media. However would you believe there are also Vendor Advocacy Traps to be wary of?

-Beware of Vendor Advocacy firms who can’t prove real and tangible benefits in their service.
+Vendor Advocacy Traps Tip #4: Beware of Vendor Advocacy firms who can’t prove real and tangible benefits in their service

 On the other hand some Real Estate Agents simply see the larger vendor advocacy firms as competition, or simply as ‘just another Real Estate Agent’ and question their value.

-Beware of Vendor Advocacy firms valuing your home too conservatively.
+Vendor Advocacy Traps Tip #5: Beware of Vendor Advocacy firms valuing your property too conservatively

-Consider a Vendor Advocacy firm’s commission and incentive structures carefully.
+Vendor Advocacy Traps Tip #6: Consider a Vendor Advocacy firm’s commission and incentive structures carefully

-When conducting a home sale especially with the larger Vendor Advocacy firms, it’s common practice for the Real Estate Agent and the Vendor Advocate to each share 50% of the total commission.
+When conducting a property sale especially with the larger Vendor Advocacy firms, it’s common practice for the Real Estate Agent and the Vendor Advocate to each share 50% of the total commission.

-Don’t sign with a Vendor Advocacy firm without a clear understanding of their fees and operating procedure.
+Vendor Advocacy Traps Tip #7: Don’t sign with a Vendor Advocacy firm without a clear understanding of their fees and operating procedure

 To engage a Vendor Advocate you naturally sign an agreement.